Code-Institute-Submissions/RPSLS-3/README.md

 ### Validator Testing

-I have not yet ran the project through any validators as my time ran out and the project was not in a stage where validation would have been apprpriatly useful.
+I have not yet ran the project through any validators as my time ran out and the project was not in a stage where validation would have been appropriatly useful.
 Once at an appropriate level of completion, I would have conducted lighthouse, HTML, CSS, Javascript, accessibility and color contrast checks to make sure my project was in line with industry standard expectations.
 I would use any feedback from the checks to make suitable updates to my project as and where they were required.